-CSIRO must recognise the representative.

-53.13 As soon as practicable after proposing to introduce the change, CSIRO must:

-- (a) discuss with the relevant officers the introduction of the change; and - (b) for the purposes of the discussion-provide to the relevant officers: - (i) all relevant information about the change, including the nature of the change; and - (ii) information about what CSIRO reasonably believes will be the effects of the change on the officers; and - (iii) information about any other matters that CSIRO reasonably believes are likely to affect the officers; and - (c) invite the relevant officers to give their views about the impact of the change (including any impact in relation to their family or caring responsibilities). - 53.14 However, CSIRO is not required to disclose confidential or commercially sensitive information to the relevant officers. - 53.15 CSIRO must give prompt and genuine consideration to matters raised about the change by the relevant officers.
+- 54.18 The following additional consultation requirements in clause 54.19 to 54.22 apply to a proposal to introduce a change referred to in clause 54.4(e). - 54.19 CSIRO must notify affected officers and the relevant union(s) and/or other recognised representatives of the proposed change. - 54.20 As soon as practicable after proposing to introduce the change, CSIRO must: - (a) discuss with officers and the relevant union(s) and/or other recognised representatives the proposed introduction of the change; and - (b) for the purposes of the discussion provide to the officers and relevant union(s) and/or other recognised representatives: - (i) all relevant information about the proposed change, including the nature of the proposed change; and - (ii) information about what CSIRO reasonably believes will be the effects of the proposed change on the officers; and - (iii) information about any other matters that CSIRO reasonably believes are likely to affect the officers; and

+- 54.21 invite officers and the relevant union(s) and/or other recognised representatives to give their views about the impact of the change (including any impact in relation to their family or caring responsibilities).
+However, CSIRO is not required to disclose confidential or commercially sensitive information to the relevant officers and the relevant union(s) and/or other recognised representatives. - 54.22 CSIRO must give prompt and genuine consideration to matters raised about the proposed change by the officers and the relevant union(s) and/or other recognised representatives.